grafana/loki/cmd/fluent-bit/README.md

 ### AutoKubernetesLabels

-If set to ture, it will parser kubernetes metadata into labels automatically and ignore the paramater `LabelKeys`, LabelMapPath.
+If set to true, it will add all Kubernetes labels to Loki labels automatically and ignore paramaters `LabelKeys`, LabelMapPath.

 ### LabelMapPath